luvletter2333/WechatOfficialAccountMonitor/README.md

 # WechatOfficialAccountMonitor

-A Python Monitor(Spider) of mp.weixin.qq.com.
-It Collects New Messages And Replies Below WechatTweet.
+A python monitor(spider) of mp.weixin.qq.com which collects new messages and replies in WechatTweet.